 LIU Post is a private institution of higher education located in Brookville in Nassau County, New York, United States.
 It is the largest campus of the private Long Island University system.LIU Post offers undergraduate and graduate programs in 4 colleges: College of Communications; Art & Design; College of Liberal Arts & Sciences; College of Education, Information & Technology; College of Management and School of Health Professions and Nursing.

 Merrimack College is a private college located in North Andover, Massachusetts.
-It offers more than 100 undergraduate academic programs in business, education, science, engineering, and the liberal arts.
+It offers more than 100 undergraduate academic programs in business, education, science, engineering, and liberal arts.
 Merrimack also serves non-traditional students through part-time undergraduate degree programs; masters programs in accounting, education, health science, counseling, management, public affairs, social policy, and engineering; and a range of certificate, licensure and degree completion offerings.

 Roosevelt University, founded in 1945, is a coeducational, private university with campuses in Chicago and Schaumburg, Illinois.
-The university offers undergraduate and graduate degrees through six schools: Chicago College of Performing Arts, Arts, and Sciences, Education; Evelyn T. Stone College of Professional Studies, the College of Pharmacy, and Walter E. Heller College of Business.
+The university offers undergraduate and graduates degrees through six schools: Chicago College of Performing Arts, Arts, and Sciences, Education; Evelyn T. Stone College of Professional Studies, the College of Pharmacy, and Walter E. Heller College of Business.

 The City College of New York

 CCNY is located in Hamilton Heights overlooking Harlem in Manhattan.
 Founded in 1847, City College was the first free public institution of higher education in the United States.
 The five schools of the City College of New York are The College of Liberal Arts and Sciences, The Bernard and Anne Spitzer School of Architecture, The School of Education, The Grove School of Engineering, and The Sophie B. Davis School of Biomedical Education.
 The College offers various programs at both bachelors and masters levels.